Facebook

 Elabscience Bionovation Inc.

 Dr. Wang Ying is a biophysicist specializing in metabolic diseases and physical intervention therapies.
-Her doctoral research focused on multi-scale tissue, cellular, in vitro, and transcriptomic approaches to show that static magnetic fields enhance metabolic organ function by promoting actin polymerization, autophagy, and immune cell polarization, thereby improving diabetes and its complications.
-With expertise in cellular and molecular biology and interdisciplinary analysis, she brings a mechanistic perspective on cell behavior and signaling networks.
+Her doctoral research focused on multi-scale tissue, cellular, in vitro, and transcriptomic approaches to demonstrate that static magnetic fields enhance metabolic organ function by promoting actin polymerization, autophagy, and immune cell polarization.
+Her expertise in cellular and molecular biology and interdisciplinary analysis integrates a mechanistic perspective for understanding cell behavior and signaling networks.